 What You Need to Know About Talcum Powder and Ovarian Cancer

-Paul McInnes is currently representing women and families in lawsuits against Johnson & Johnson alleging its products cause ovarian cancer.
+Paul LLP is currently representing women and families in lawsuits against Johnson & Johnson alleging its products cause ovarian cancer.

 Evidence shows that regular use of talcum powder may cause ovarian cancer.

 If you or a loved one regularly use talcum powder and have been diagnosed with ovarian cancer, you should speak to an attorney immediately because you may be entitled to significant monetary damages.
 Learn more below.

 Click Here for a Free Consultation!

 Does talcum powder cause cancer?